RapidAI/RapidOCR/README_en.md

 - Based on Baidu's open source PaddleOCR model and training, anyone can use this inference library, or use Baidu's paddlepaddle framework for model optimization according to their own needs.

 ## Recent updates
+#### 🍺 2021-06-20 update
+- Optimize the display of recognition results in ocrweb, and add recognition animations to demonstrate at the same time
+- Update the `datasets` directory, add some commonly used database links

+#### 2021-06-10 update
+- Add server version text recognition model, see details [Extract code：30jv](https://pan.baidu.com/s/1qkqWK4wRdMjqGGbzR-FyWg)

 #### 2021-06-08 update
 - Organize the warehouse and unify the model download path
 - Improve related documentation